A fluttering butterfly can inspire an entire week of exploration at my house. Learn with Monarchs this week!

 Learn with Monarchs: WRITE

 We wrote some fiction and nonfiction journal pages about them.
-It is really neat that she is able to verbally identify the differences in her writing.
+It is neat that she can verbally identify the differences in her writing.

 Learn with Monarchs: Visit a Butterfly Museum